FIWARE/tutorials.Entity-Relationships/README.md

 ## Relationships of Properties

 _Properties-of-Properties_ and _Relationships of Properties_ are metadata.
-The addition of metadata entities such as these into the context data allows users to navigate the graph of entities releationshps and gain further insights about the state of the system.
+The addition of metadata entities such as these into the context data allows users to navigate the graph of entities relationships and gain further insights about the state of the system.

-### Retriving the Temperature of a Barn
+### Retrieving the Temperature of a Barn

 The temperature readings from a temperature sensor have already been discussed.
 It may also be necessary to duplicate this data into another entity.
 For example, the temperature reading of a sensor in the barn is also the temperature